nginxinc/ansible-role-nginx-controller-gateway/README.md

 ### Required Variables

-`controller_fqdn` - FQDN of the NGINX Controller instance
+`controller.fqdn` - FQDN of the NGINX Controller instance

-`controller_auth_token` - Authentication token for NGINX Controller
+`controller.auth_token` - Authentication token for NGINX Controller

 `environmentName` - Environment the gateway is associated with